WARNING: This case has GRAPHIC CONTENT (No, seriously)

 Have you ever had a lesion on the radiograph that is just enormous, and then it looks even bigger on the CBCT?
-I feel like I am seeing them all the time these days!
+I feel like they’re everywhere these days!
 (Or maybe it’s just that I see them more often with my CBCT.)

-Here is a case that I treated with just that scenario.
-I wanted to share it with you and see how you would manage it.
-I’m curious as to whether you would have done the same thing that I did, or if your treatment plan would be completely different.
-(Please comment at the end and let me know!)
+Here is a case that I treated with that exact scenario.
+I wanted to share it with you and see how you would manage it, because it was a doozy.
+I’m curious whether you would have done the same as me, or if your treatment plan would be completely different (please comment at the end and let me know!)

 Big Lesion on the Radiograph (& Bigger on the CBCT)